 Puget Sound offers scholarships to incoming full-time undergraduates for academic merit and performance excellence in music, theatre, art, and forensics.

-All incoming undergraduates are considered for the Alumni, Faculty, Dean's, President's, or Trustee scholarships, which range in amount from $5,000 - $20,000.
+All incoming undergraduates are considered for the Founders, Alumni, Faculty, Dean's, President's, or Trustee scholarships, which are valued up to $30,000 per year.
 Awards are made based on the student's overall admission application, including standardized test scores and academic performance in high school or college.
 No separate scholarship application is required.

 Selection for the Lillis Scholarship is highly competitive.
-Only two Lillis Scholarships will be awarded to freshmen entering the university each fall.
-Applicants must submit a completed admission application and the scholarship application via Common Application by January 1.
-See more information on Lillis Scholarships.
+Only two Lillis Scholarships will be awarded to first-year students entering the university each fall.
+Applicants must submit a completed admission application and the scholarship application by Dec.
+15. See more information on Lillis Scholarships.

 The Matelich Scholarship is University of Puget Sound’s most prestigious honor for students who demonstrate a capacity for a life of leadership and sustained personal growth.
 Recipients of the Matelich Scholarship enter a promising lifetime relationship with the University of Puget Sound.
 They continue the legacy of Puget Sound graduates who have undertaken a commitment to make a difference in the world by becoming leaders in their professional and personal lives.
 As mentors, class officers, donors, members of the Alumni Council and, if asked to serve, members of the Puget Sound Board of Trustees, Matelich Scholars enhance and energize the university in meaningful ways.
 The award was established in 2010 through the generosity of George E. Matelich ’78 and Susan E. Matelich.

 Selection for the Matelich Scholarship is highly competitive.
-Only two Matelich Scholarships will be awarded to freshmen entering the university each fall.
-Applicants must submit a completed admission application and the scholarship application via Common Application by January 1.
-See more information on Matelich Scholarships.
+Only two Matelich Scholarships will be awarded to first-year students entering the university each fall.
+Applicants must submit a completed admission application and the scholarship application by Dec.
+15. See more information on Matelich Scholarships.

-Incoming freshmen students who are National Merit Finalists and list the University of Puget Sound as their first choice college with the National Merit Scholarship Corporation by March 1 are eligible to receive a $1,000 to $2,000 scholarship, depending on their level of financial need.
+Incoming first-year students who are National Merit Finalists and list the University of Puget Sound as their first choice college with the National Merit Scholarship Corporation by May 31 are eligible to receive a $1,000 to $2,000 scholarship, depending on their level of financial need.
 This scholarship is awarded to National Merit Finalists in addition to other academic scholarships they may receive.
 See more information on National Merit Scholarships.

 The All-Washington Academic Team (AWAT) is a scholarship recognition program for Washington State's top academic achievers at the Community College level.
 Puget Sound will offer up to three $2,000 scholarships to All-Washington Team members.
 This scholarship is awarded to All-Washington Team members in addition to other academic scholarships they may receive.
 See more information on AWAT Scholarships.